mmshahria/GlassboardTech-API-Reference/Subscriptions/PUT Update a subscription.md

 <strong>additionalProperties<strong> `object`

-JSON object descriptor that encloses a set of `key:value` pairs representing additional properties for this file.This can be useful for storing additional information in a structured format.
+JSON object descriptor that encloses a set of `key:value` pairs representing additional properties for this subscription.This can be useful for storing additional information in a structured format.
 The enclosed data body must be in JSON format.

 <strong>additionalFiles<strong> `[string]`